input-output-hk/cardano-tutorials/node-setup/050_register_key.md

 Once the certificate has been created, we must include it in a transaction to post it to the blockchain.

 ### Determine the TTL
-As before, to create the transaction you need to determine the TTL.
+As before, to create the transaction you need to determine the TTL querying the tip and adding some slots to give you sufficient time to build the transaction.

 ### Calculate fees and deposit